offa/keygen/README.md

 ## Testing

-After building the tests are executed within the build directory using:
+After building, the tests are executed within the build directory using:

     make test